vain/awesome-vain/README.md

 	.refresh_timeout: Defaults to 10 seconds.
 	.show_all: Show all three values or by default only the first one?

+## cpuusage
+Show the average CPU usage for a given amount of time.
+This is what `htop` does.

+	mycpuusage = vain.widgets.cpuusage()

+The function takes a table as an optional argument.
+That table may
+contain:

+	.refresh_timeout: Defaults to 10 seconds.

 ## memusage
 Show used memory and total memory in MiB.
 Read from `/proc/meminfo`.